Sleep, My Love

 Sleep, My Love is a 1948 American noir film directed by Douglas Sirk.
 It features Claudette Colbert, Robert Cummings and Don Ameche.
+It has been called "a gaslighting thriller."

 Plot

 Alison Courtland, a wealthy New Yorker, hasn't a clue how she ended up on a train bound for Boston.
 When she phones her husband, Richard, the police listen in and overhear that she had threatened him with a gun.
 On a flight home, fellow passenger Bruce Elcott is attracted to Alison.
 Elcott, it turns out, knows one of her good friends.

 Back home, Richard makes Alison agree to start seeing a psychiatrist, Dr. Rhinehart.
-However, the 'Doctor' who shows up at the house for their first appointment is not Rhinehart, but Charles Vernay, a photographer hired by Richard, who is having an affair with another woman, Daphne, and hopes to get rid of Alison for good.
+However, the 'doctor' who shows up at the house for their first appointment is not Rhinehart, but Charles Vernay, a photographer hired by Richard, who is having an affair with another woman, Daphne, and hopes to get rid of Alison for good.

 Richard's scheme is to drive Alison to suicide and thus inherit her wealth.
 Elcott, who has come to suspect there is some kind of purposeful plan afoot to confuse and distress Alison, arrives just in time to find her, apparently under hypnosis, about to leap from a balcony to her death.
 Elcott discovers Vernay's role in the situation.
 Richard, meanwhile, attempts to drug Alison and make her kill the doctor herself.